Rosie Ramsey: Career

-Prior to her media work, Ramsey worked as a Bluecoat at Pontins, an announcer at Newcastle Racecourse and as a presenter on radio station Capital.
+Prior to her media work, Ramsey worked as a Bluecoat at Pontins in Somerset, an announcer at Newcastle Racecourse and as a presenter on radio station Capital.

 In 2017, Ramsey and her husband appeared on the Channel 4 series Parenting for Idiots.
 She also had a minor role in the television film Death on the Tyne in 2018, in which she voiced the engineer on the radio.

 In February 2019, the pair started a weekly podcast titled Shagged Married Annoyed, which they co-host from their home.
 It is one of the UK’s most listened to podcasts, with more than 170 million downloads to date.
 The podcast won the Listeners' Choice Award at the British Podcast Awards along with a bronze award for Best New Podcast in 2020.
 They have also toured their live show around the country, with arena tours in 2020 and 2023.
 In 2020 they set the Guinness World Record for the biggest live podcast show at London’s O2 Arena.

 Ramsey and her husband appeared on an episode of Alan Carr's Epic Gameshow in 2020.
 In November 2021, it was announced that the Ramseys would co-present a new chat show commissioned by the BBC: The Chris & Rosie Ramsey Show.
 The show was commissioned for second series in June 2022.
 In December 2022, Ramsey took part in the Strictly Come Dancing 2022 Christmas Special.
 She was partnered with Neil Jones and danced the Jive to "Step Into Christmas", which subsequently scored them 39/40 points.
 The Ramseys were nominated for the National Television Award "TV Interview" category in 2023.

 In March 2024, Ramsey was one of the presenters for the Comic Relief telethon.
 In 2025, Ramsey appeared as a contestant on the nineteenth series of the Channel 4 show Taskmaster alongside Fatiha El-Ghorri, Jason Mantzoukas, Mathew Baynton, and Stevie Martin.